 Until COVID 19 can be managed in a manner like less virulent influenza strains, increased core principles must be in place to help prevent the spread of the virus.
 Prior to returning to campus, Connors State College athletic and scholarship programs and all residential students the following principles must be in place to mitigate the risk of infection and spread of COVID 19.

-- The cafeteria will open with capacity limits and social distancing.
+- The cafeteria will open with social distancing.

 - Signs will delineate traffic patterns and queuing space to ensure social distancing.